kiegroup/droolsjbpm-build-bootstrap/README.md

     * `productized`: activates branding changes for productized version

-* To run a maven build over all repositories (only works if you cloned all repositories):

-    ```shell
-    $ cd ~/projects/kiegroup
-    $ droolsjbpm-build-bootstrap/script/mvn-all.sh -DskipTests clean install
-    ```

-    * Note: the `mvn-all.sh` script is working directory independent.

-* You can use `mvn-all.sh` to compile a specific repository and all repositories that your target repository depends on.
-  This is done using the `--target-repo` option which will invoke `repo-dep-tree.pl` script to discover cross-repository project dependencies.
-Use `--repo-list` to specify custom list of repositories.
-These options work for `git-all.sh` too.

 * Warning: The first `mvn` build of a day will download the latest SNAPSHOT dependencies of other kiegroup projects, unless you build all those kiegroup projects from source.
 Those SNAPSHOTS were built and deployed last night by Jenkins jobs.